Prof Robin Talbot PhD, BA, Cert Ed

 Heike Horsburgh, MBE

 Heike has more than 30 years experience in third sector and charitable community services and her work for young people has earned her an MBE.
 She is currently a consultant to services requiring business and sustainability planning support.
 Heike received an Honorary Fellowship from the University of Cumbria in 2014.

 Heike's qualifications include; MSc International Development, MSc Human Resource Management, Diploma Community Education.

 Heike is Vice Chair and the Senior Independent Director.
 Heike is a member of the Finance, Investment & Performance Committee, the Audit & Risk Committee and North Cumbria Health & Care System Leadership Board.
-In addition, Heike is also Chair of the Charitable Funds Committee.

 Alan Moore BSc (Hons) C.Eng, MIMechE, MBA, FAPM

 Alan has extensive experience in the nuclear industry including strategy development, management of complex programmes and major projects, nuclear operations management, commissioning and decommissioning, business change experience and Board Director experience in specialist transport environments.

 Alan has had a number of roles with the Nuclear Decommissioning Authority including Director of Operations, Head of Operational Performance and overall Portfolio Assurance.
 Alan is currently Chair of Cumbria County Holdings, and provides support to the Cabinet Office reviewing major projects and Programmes.
 Alan is also a member of the Executive Board of the Defence Safety Authority.